 Water (or a drink)

-It is so important as we want to make sure that our kids stay hydrated all day long.
+Providing an easy to access to water throughout the day is essential for keeping kids well-hydrated all day long.
 Being properly hydrated helps with focus and energy—keys to quality learning.
 I like to send my kids in with refillable water bottles so that not only are we helping the earth, but they can also refill them if they end up drinking it all up!